slowkow/slowkow/README.md

 arthritis, immunotherapy-related colitis, and COVID-19.

-I am interested to hear about 100% remote work opportunities, so please feel free to get in touch if you are looking to chat with an experienced computational biologist.
-I am willing to provide advice to researchers, students, or learners who want to get involved in biomedical research.
+I am interested to hear about 100% remote work opportunities, so please feel free to get in touch.

 I believe that it is important to make data easily accessible to all of my current and future collaborators.
 This motivates me to create bespoke websites